sbrauer/kafka-diff-stream-clj/README.md

 # kafka-diff-stream-clj

-A proof-of-concept Streams API processor (in Clojure) that does simple diffing.
+A proof-of-concept Kafka Streams processor (in Clojure) that does simple diffing.
-It listens to
+Note this uses the Processor API (not the higher-level DSL).

 ## Usage